Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce RTX 4070 Ti should perform a bit faster than the GeForce RTX 2070 Super overall. (explain)
+Memory BandwidthThe GeForce RTX 4070 Ti, in theory, should be a bit faster than the GeForce RTX 2070 Super in general. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison